chrismurrph/default-db-format/README.md

 vector, it is used to recognise maps.
 Thus for example `{:r 255 :g 255 :b 255}` will no longer be interpreted as a missing Ident.

-A false negative is where basically: "I didn't see an Ident or a recognised value, so that's a problem" pops up, where you don't want to see it.
-This false negative does not happen for complex objects.
-For example you can put a (chan) in the state and this program won't bother you about it.
+A false negative is where the program says: "I didn't see an Ident or a recognised value, so that's a problem", when you don't want it to.
+This false negative can still happen when you store complex objects in your state.
+This library has hard coded against some common complex objects, for example `(chan)` and dates.
+But the user has the ultimate say because a predicate function can be supplied.
+This function is given the value and is supposed to return `true` for the particular complex object you want to accept, false otherwise.
+You can also use it to peek into what **default-db-format** has not been able to recognise, in which case make sure it always returns false.
+If you wanted to allow dates you could supply `:acceptable-table-value-fn? (fn [v] (= "function Date" (subs (str (type v)) 0 13)))` as a map entry to the config.
+(Just to be clear: this has already done, just an example).

 `:excluded-keys` are top level keys you want this program to ignore and `:by-id-kw` is how this program recognises Idents.
 Your program's component's `ident` methods are all assumed to express their identity  in the same way.